 However, in order for most accommodations to occur, faculty, students, and Disability Resources staff must collaborate, communicate, and follow through on commitments in a timely fashion.

-Generally, Disability Resources and faculty have seven days to implement accommodations from the time of request.
+Generally, Disability Resources and faculty have seven days to implement accommodations from the time of request, though good faith efforts to provide accommodation should be made if the request has less notice than seven days.

 Work with Disability Resources to provide students alternate format materials, i.e. textbooks, handouts, etc., in a timely manner.